p2peditor/CompGenerator/README.md

   ]
 ```

-Note that the designators of events in your `"events"` key, the column headers in your competitor assignments file (see below), and the designators in your `"custom_events"` (if any), must agree.
+Note that the designators of events in your `"events"` key, the column headers in your competitor assignments file (see below), and the designators in your `"custom_events"` (if any), must all match.

 ### 2.1.2 Competitor Information

 Competitor information is given by two keys, `"roles"` and `"assignments"`.

+#### Competitor Roles
 The `"roles"` key gives a string that indicates what roles people at your competition may be assigned.
 It uses the C/J/R/S standard used by other group and scorecard generators.
 The default value is:

   `"roles": "CJRS"`

 which indicates that participants at your comp may be assigned the Competitor (C), Judge (J), Runner (R), and Scrambler (S) roles.
 Omit any letters from the `"roles"` string that you are not using.
 E.g. if you are not using assigned runners but will be relying on volunteers, you can reduce this to `"CJS"`.

+#### Competitor Assignments File
 The `"assignments"` key names a comma-separated-values file that tells CompGenerator what you want everyone to be doing during round 1 of each event.
+For example:

+  `"assignments": "fargo_flyin_fingers_2023_competitors.csv"`

 See section 2.2, below, for full details on the contents and format of this file.

+#### Marking Top-Ranked Competitors
 The "stars" key gives a dictionary that maps competitor names or WCA IDs to which events they might could set a record in (i.e. events in which they are "stars").
 Scorecards for these people will be marked with a gold star in the scrambler signature area, as a reminder to scramblers to make extra-sure that the scrambles are correct.
 For example:

 ```